m-everglow/SVCMR/README.md

-# SVCMR
+# secure and verifiable cross-modal retrieval.

-  Implementation of secure and verifiable cross-modal retrieval.
+## Introduction

 The functions of different python files are introduced below: